SoftwareAG/c8y-docs/content/edge/using-edge-bundle/branding.md

 In the **Branding** tab, you can configure various parameters like logos, colors and font types used throughout the platform.

-The [parameters](#configuration-parameters) are configured at the left side of the tab while at the right you can immediately see your selections applied to a preview extract.
+The [parameters](#configuration-parameters) are configured at the left side of the tab while you can see your changes applied to a preview extract at the right side.

 <img src="/images/users-guide/enterprise-tenant/et-branding.png" alt="Branding tab">